Skip to main content

 Sources [1] Crook H. et al. Long COVID: mechanisms, risk factors and management.
 Journal of Medical Virology, 2021.
 [2] Jing Z. et al. Long COVID: pathophysiological mechanisms and therapeutic strategies.
 Signal Transduction and Targeted Therapy, 2022.
 [3] Katsoularis I. et al. Risk of venous thromboembolism following COVID-19.
 BMJ, 2022.

 We regularly receive questions from healthcare providers about the off-label use of LDN in post-COVID patients.
 This is often prompted by a patient's request to their (family) doctor to prescribe the drug.
-As a healthcare professional, please consider: here. for more information on the use and prescription of LDN.
+As a healthcare professional, please consider: here for more information on the use and prescription of LDN.

 Yes.
 There is a brochure in simple language and there is one poster in simple language available.
 An animation has also been made in which the information, which corresponds to that from the folder, is explained.
 You can find this via this link view.
 It explains what Long COVID / post-COVID is.
 What complaints most people have.
 What someone can go to C-support and PostCovid NL for and what they can do for a patient.